Frequently Asked Questions

-Naming Force hosts naming contests.
-When you cannot come up with a creative name for your business, product, or website, we can.
-Your business name search ends here.
-We have thousands of creative people waiting to submit names on your contest.
+- Naming Force hosts naming contests.
+Clients turn to us when they cannot come up with a creative name for their business, product, or website.
 The concept is called crowdsourcing, using the public to accomplish a task normally solved by an agency.

 How long does a contest run?

 - Contests have three phases.
 In the first phase namers are invited to submit names.
 For a standard contest this lasts 15 days and 5 days for optional rush contests.
 In the second phase we use the power of the crowd to rank the name submissions.
 You will be asked to participate in this voting.
 Our voting system is designed specifically to bubble the good names up to the top and weed out the weaker names.
 Namers have 3 days to complete voting to help rank the names for the client.
 Phase three is where the client is invited to review the names and choose a winner.
 The client has 7 days to choose a winner.

 What happens if the client doesn't choose a name in 7 days?

 - In the event that a client doesn't choose a winning name in the allotted time, the highest ranking name, based on the voting, wins the contest award.
 We refer to this as a consolation award even though it's the full amount of the contest award.

 - To determine your Naming Score we calculate the ratio of "good" names to "bad" names, based on the voting, and turn that into a number.
 Your score determines what Rank or Namer you are.
 The higher the Naming Score the better.
 A Naming score of 0-24 makes you a Cadet.
 A Naming Score of 25-49 makes you a Corporal.
 A Naming Score of 50+ makes you a Sergeant.
 Each Rank has different features and different name submission limits.